 Subway is popular for its versatility–it comes in a wide variety of sizes, colors and materials.
 White subway tile is one of our most popular tile styles, but if your style is elevated traditional, marble subway tile like the Firenze Calacatta Honed Amalfi shown here is at once luxurious, elegant and timeless.
 The dark veining creates an especially striking backsplash for black granite countertops and white cabinets.

-A kitchen with white cabinets and a small white marble subway tile backsplash.
+This stylish kitchen features white cabinets and a white marble subway tile backsplash.

 Featuring: Firenze Calacatta Honed Amalfi.
 Design by Timber Trails Development Company.
 Photography by John and Maura Stoffer.